 Store & freeze the cookies

-• Store the cookies – place the leftovers in an airtight container.
+• Store – place the leftovers in an airtight container.
 Leave them at room temperature for up to 5 days.
-Unlike most cookies, they stay soft for days!

-• Freeze leftover cookies – place the cookies in a freezer bag or airtight container.
+• Freeze baked cookies – place the cookies in a freezer bag or airtight container.
 Separate each layer with parchment paper.
 Freeze for up to 3 months.

 • Freeze the dough – roll the chilled dough into balls and place them on a parchment-lined sheet pan.
 Freeze for 1-2 hours until they’re solid.
 Then, place the cookie dough balls in a freezer bag and freeze for up to 3 months.
 Defrost in the fridge for 1-2 hours before you roll the cookie dough balls in sugar and bake.